As a podcaster, you know it takes time and dedication to create great episodes.

 So how should you repurpose your podcast, and how exactly will this benefit you?

-Now that you understand why you should be repurposing your podcast, let’s jump into 5 ways you can easily do it.
+Now that you understand why you should be repurposing your podcast episodes, here are 6 ways you can easily do it.

-This is perhaps the best way to repurpose your podcast content.
-Why?
-Transcribing, embedding an audio player, and publishing your episodes on your website provides your episodes with another opportunity to surface and get traffic from Google.
+Transcribing your audio into text, embedding an audio player, and publishing your episodes on your website provides you with another opportunity to reach news audiences.

 Start by transcribing your episode’s audio file, then make that post SEO friendly by performing keyword research and optimizing your titles, headings and writing a compelling description.